bifferos/explodeinstaller/README.md

 most of the files, and when it throws an exception isoparser takes over.
 This seems to be a good tradeoff, however if pycdlib gets 'fixed' and stops throwing exceptions then this code will obviously break.

-Although the code is compatible with Python 3, the exploder doesn't seem to work with it.
-I'll continue to develop against six to leave the door open for a Python port to 3 but don't intend to spend any time actually getting it working when this meets my needs.